 - Building occupiers have an obligation to ensure all exits and paths of travel to exits are kept readily accessible, functional and clear of obstructions.

 - Building owners must ensure that an essential safety measure is maintained so that it operates satisfactorily.

 As the building owner, you must prepare an annual essential safety measures report on the buildings essential safety measures.
 You may authorise an agent, such as a specialist maintenance contractor, to complete the report.
-The annual essential safety measures report needs to be in accordance with the approved form (see Appendix A of the Essential Safety Measures Maintenance Manual (PDF, 1897.51 KB)).
+The annual essential safety measures report needs to be in accordance with the approved form.

 You must also keep records of maintenance checks, safety measures and repair work so they can be inspected by a municipal building surveyor or chief officer of the fire brigade.
 You must make these documents and the annual reports available on request after 24 hours' notice has been given.